In this delicious roasted cauliflower recipe, the florets are tossed with olive oil, garlic, and parmesan, then baked until golden and creamy.

 No breadcrumbs needed

 It’s possible to sprinkle some almond meal on the top of this dish in addition to the Parmesan, or maybe pork panko.
-But really, it’s delicious with just the cheese.
+But really, this recipe is delicious with just the cheese.

 It’s so easy!
 This is one of my easiest side dishes, which is why I make it so often.
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

-- In a large bowl, toss it with the olive oil and the spices.
+2. Place the cauliflower florets in a rimmed baking dish.
+Toss it with the olive oil and the spices.

 It’s a very versatile side dish that goes with anything!
 But since I make it in a 425°F oven, I like to serve it with a main dish that I can cook in the same oven.
 So I often serve it with one of the following main dishes:

-If you happen to have leftovers, they keep well in the fridge.
-You can keep them for 3-4 days in a sealed container, and gently reheat in the microwave on 50% power prior to serving.
+Leftovers keep well in the fridge for 3-4 days in a sealed container.
+Reheat them gently in the microwave on 50% power prior to serving.
+I haven’t experimented with freezing the leftovers, so I don’t know if that would work.

 More tasty cauliflower recipes